 A birth plan usually covers three major areas:

 1. What are your wishes during a normal labor and delivery?

-These range from how you hope to handle pain relief to enemas and fetal monitoring.
+These range from how you hope to handle pain relief to fetal monitoring.
 Think about the environment in which you want to have your baby, who you want to have there, and what birthing positions you plan to use.

 2. How are you hoping for your baby to be treated immediately after and for the first few days after birth?

 Do you want the baby’s cord to be cut by your partner?
 If possible, do you want your baby placed on your stomach immediately after birth?
 Do you want to feed the baby immediately?
 Will you breastfeed or bottle feed?
 Would you like the baby to sleep next to you or in the nursery (if the hospital has one)?

 Hospitals have widely varying policies for the care of newborns — you’ll want to know what these are and how they match what you’re looking for.

 3. What do you want to happen in the case of unexpected events?